 Named in honor of the

 Erected 1967 by Lt.
 Col. Walter Chiles Chapter, Daughters of the American Colonists.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-War Memorial (within shouting distance of this marker); U.S. 66 Will Rogers Highway (approx. 0.8 miles away); Grand River Dam (approx. 4 miles away); Old Military Road (approx. 9.6 miles away); Confederate Soldiers (approx. 10.6 miles away); First Kansas Colored Volunteer Infantry Cabin Creek Battlefield (approx. 11.2 miles away); Eagle (D-X) Service Station (approx. 11.6 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
+War Memorial (within shouting distance of this marker); U.S. 66 Will Rogers Highway (approx. 0.8 miles away); Grand River Dam (approx. Old Military Road (approx. 9.6 miles away); 6th Kansas Cavalry (approx. 10˝ miles away); 14th Kansas Cavalry (approx. 10˝ miles away); 2nd Indian Homeguards (approx. 10˝ miles away); 3rd Indian Homeguards (approx. 10˝ miles away).
 Touch for a list and map of all markers in Vinita.

 Also see . . .
 "Worcester, the Pride of the West" (pdf file).
 Chronicles of Oklahoma, Oklahoma State University (Submitted on May 26, 2012, by Bernard Fisher of Mechanicsville, Virginia.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 25, 2012, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 585 times since then and 2 times this year.
+It was originally submitted on May 25, 2012, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 658 times since then and 25 times this year.
 Photos: 1, 2. submitted on May 25, 2012, by Bill Kirchner of Tucson, Arizona.
 3. submitted on August 17, 2013, by William Fischer, Jr. of Scranton, Pennsylvania. • Bernard Fisher was the editor who published this page.